Officials: 7 dead after tornadoes tore through central Iowa

 Thunderstorms that spawned tornadoes moved through much of Iowa from the afternoon until Saturday night with storms also causing damage in the Des Moines suburb of Norwalk, areas just east of Des Moines and other areas of eastern Iowa.
 The storms were fueled by warm, moist air from the Gulf of Mexico.

-Officials reported a number of homes were damaged, roads were blocked by downed lines and tree branches were shredded by the strong winds.
-At one point, power outages affected about 10,000 in the Des Moines area.
+Officials reported a number of homes were damaged or destroyed, roads were blocked by downed lines and tree branches were shredded by the strong winds.
+At one point, power outages affected more than 10,000 in the Des Moines area.
+About 800 customers remained without power Sunday evening.

-The storms are the worst to occur in Iowa since 2008 when one tornado destroyed nearly 300 homes and killed nine people in the northern Iowa city of Parkersburg in May, and another storm a month later killed four boys at the Little Sioux Boy Scout ranch in western Iowa.
+The storms are the deadliest to occur in Iowa since May 2008 when one tornado destroyed nearly 300 homes and killed nine people in the northern Iowa city of Parkersburg.
+Another tornado a month later killed four boys at the Little Sioux Boy Scout ranch in western Iowa.

-The National Weather Service in Des Moines tweeted early Sunday that there were at least three thunderstorms producing tornadoes, but it's "unknown at this time how many tornadoes occurred."

-Meteorologist Alex Krull said it's unusual but not unheard of to have serious storms like this in March in the Midwest.
-He said they are more common in April and May.

 “The storms that produce these tornadoes — these supercell storms — they don’t care what the calendar says,” Gensini said.
 “It doesn’t have to say June.
 It doesn’t have to say May.
 They form whenever the ingredients are present.
 And they were certainly present yesterday.”